WELCOME STAFF AND READERS OF THE NORTH

 As an enigmatic survivor of child abuse I had no choice but to

 become 50 or more years ahead of cutting-edge social and

-First it took me years to realize that I was an enigmatic survivor.
+First it took me years to realize that I was an enigmatic

-psychological sciences in order to make that
+the social and psychological sciences in order to make that

 discovery.
 And I felt confident in teaching myself such material,

 considering that I graduated from my high school (Santana) as the

 most honored student in mathematics and science; and before I

 entered college I taught myself the first year of calculus, in

 was the most brilliant student she ever had.

 But over 30 years ago I dropped out of college for reasons which

 nobody could understand.
 It took me years to discover how it was

 My most important discovery was that the social and psychological

-sciences were not advanced enough (to this day) to understand how child
+sciences were not advanced enough (to this day) to understand how

-was a necessary part of a natural healing process
+dissociation was a necessary part of a natural healing process

 which I observed and carefully recorded for over 20 years; I call

 Recovery."
 I had no choice but to discover the enigmatic nature of

 both the dissociation and the recovery process.

 Progress is part of science.
 Progress means there are always

 phenomena in the present which scientists won’t be able to

 There was a point in my life when I had to acknowledge that child

-abuse affected me in a way which modern scientists couldn’t understand.
+abuse affected me in a way which modern scientists couldn’t

-critical thinkers are supposed to do.
+what scientists and critical thinkers are supposed to do.

 I lived a shattered life.
-But I discovered order and beauty in the
+But I discovered order and beauty in

-sacred.
+beauty is sacred.
 No culture can claim it!

 Published in the Humboldt State University Lumberjack